guardian/engineering-performance-framework/README.md

 ##### 3

-* Lead Developers make successful delivery outcomes happen, for example by either:
+* Lead Developers make successful delivery outcomes happen, for example by **either**:
- - Tech leading a significant engineering project which requires coordination with many other teams and disciplines within GNM.
+     * Tech leading a significant engineering project which requires coordination with many other teams and disciplines within GNM.
- - Turning around the delivery trajectory of a struggling team.
+     * Turning around the delivery trajectory of a struggling team.
- - Contributing strategically to the department’s technical and organisational decision making.
+     * Contributing strategically to the department’s technical and organisational decision making.

 #### Innovation